curtispuetz/pypp-cli/notes.md

 provides a potential performance boost just the std::vector.reserve() function does.
 - Don't name anything in your class methods the same names as your class fields.
 Because it will break the C++.
 - For inheritance, but super().__init__() as the first like of the child class for consistent C++ behavior.
+- The behavior of constants and type aliases is a tiny bit nuanced if you are defining them not at the module level (i.e. inside a function, class or other logic).
+I don't care about this because I only define these at the module level anyway.
+But if you define these not at the module level, it will function as expected if you name it starting with an underscore.
+But if you don't name it starting with an underscore the constant or type alias is always extracted to the header file in the transpiled C++ (this is the little nuance).